scottkushnier/flipya/docs/for-users.md

 ---

+Currently running on Render [https://flipya.onrender.com/].

+Card size is dependent on horizontal size of browser window.
+Resize window horizontally to change sizing.

+---

 _Flipya_ is a web-based application designed to emulate the process of learning through flash cards.
 Although flash cards can used to aid in many different kinds of memorization tasks, the main intent here was for foreign language (vocabulary) learning.

 _Manual mode:_